hungdaqq/Smarthome-IoT/README.md

 3. Follow the instructions to install [Thingsboard Edge CE](https://thingsboard.io/docs/user-guide/install/edge/installation-options/) v3.4.3 and provision your Edge to the Server.
 4. Get and install the ThingsBoardLive on [App Store](https://apps.apple.com/us/app/thingsboard-live/id1594355695) or [Google Play](https://play.google.com/store/apps/details?id=org.thingsboard.demo.app&hl=vi&gl=US).
 5. Please refer to [ESP8266](https://github.com/hungdaqq/Smarthome-IoT/tree/main/ESP8266) for setting up micro controllers programming evironment and [Features](https://github.com/hungdaqq/Smarthome-IoT/tree/main/Features) for ThingsBoard configuration as well as connecting the electronics components in accordance with the hardware schema.
 6. (Optional) Follow the instructions to install [Thingsboard IoT Gateway](https://thingsboard.io/docs/iot-gateway/installation/) v2.9 on your Raspberry Pi or PC if you want integrate devices that are connected to legacy and third-party systems with ThingsBoard IoT platform.
-For example, you can extract data from devices that are connected to external MQTT brokers, OPC-UA servers, Sigfox Backend, Modbus slaves or CAN nodes.
+For example: external MQTT brokers, OPC-UA servers, Sigfox Backend, Modbus slaves or CAN nodes.

 <!-- USAGE EXAMPLES -->
 ## Usage